Akashrajasekar/ChatPDF-using-RAG/README.md

-# 🚀 ChatPDF using RAG
+# 🚀 QueryPDF using RAG

-A Production-Ready RAG (Retrieval-Augmented Generation) application for intelligent PDF document querying.
+A RAG (Retrieval-Augmented Generation) application for intelligent PDF document querying.
 This application combines local embeddings, vector search, and advanced LLMs to provide accurate, context-aware responses from your PDF documents.

 ## ✨ Features